 Christopher Kelly is a paediatrics trainee in London, currently doing a neurosciences PhD at King’s College London and the Evelina Children’s Hospital.
 He is working on an app called NeoMate, which helps doctors and nurses looking after sick newborn babies, providing drug and infusion calculations, checklists and concise reference information.

-Muhammad Khan is a Foundation Year 2 doctor based in the North West.
-Muhammad is passionate about empowering children’s health and recently co-founded an award winning initiative known as Our Healthy Future which delivers entrepreneurial solutions to children’s health through open collaboration and innovative solutions.
+Muhammad Khan is a Foundation Year 2 doctor and a Clinical Entrepreneur based in the North West.
+Muhammad is passionate about empowering children’s health and recently, co-founded an award winning initiative known as Our Healthy Future which delivers entrepreneurial solutions to children’s health through open collaboration and innovative solutions.

 Amal Lad is a GP trainee based in the West Midlands.
 He is passionate about collaborating medicine with creative expression to improve health and well-being.
 The Programme has given Amal an opportunity to develop Meducasian – a project that aims to change conversations around health in the Asian community through film, music and art.
 “Hearing Tumours” is an attempt to express symptoms of a brain tumour using music and is the first of the Meducasian series.